nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Here's a breakdown of what each prefix means:

-- `r/` - this prefix is used to find role or position in the internship application.
+- `r/` - finds the role or position of the application.
-- `c/` - this prefix is used to find the company name in the internship.
+- `c/` - finds the company name of the application.
-- `s/` - this prefix is used to find the status of your application, such as "interested", "applied", "rejected", or "offered".
+- `s/` - finds the status of the application.
+The only valid values are "interested", "applied", "rejected" and "offered".

 #### Implementation
 The find application mechanism is facilitated by the Ui, Logic and Model components of sprINT.

-Given below are the steps that illustrate the interaction between the components when it receives a valid find application command from the user.
+Given below are the steps that illustrate the interaction between the components when it receives a valid find command from the user.

 1. The Ui component receives the user command from the `CommandBox` of sprINT's GUI.
-2. The command is processed as a value of type string, and is passed to `ApplicationLogicManager` via its `execute()` method.
+2. The command is processed as a value of type `String`, and is passed to `ApplicationLogicManager` via its `execute()` method.
 3. The `ApplicationLogicManager` passes the string input to the `InternshipBookParser` via the `parseCommand()` method.
 4. The `InternshipBookParser` in turn creates an `FindApplicationCommandParser` that is responsible for the specific purpose of parsing user commands for finding applications.